 Don't Overdo It

 If a few adjustments don't solve the problem or if it keeps recurring, something else is going on with the treadmill.
 Don't keep tightening the rear rollers in an attempt to fix it.
 The problem might lay with the front rollers, deck springs or other parts.
-Some treadmill manufacturers aren't very specific about when you should give up and ask for help, but True Fitness clearly says that if three quarter-turns haven't solved the problem, it's time to call a technician.
+Some treadmill manufacturers aren't very specific about when you should give up and ask for help — so when in doubt, ask.